MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

 \subsubsection{Folding dynamics of Ala\textsubscript{15}}

-Having confirmed that MACE is capable of constructing the free energy surface of a small peptide, we next investigated the folding of the longer helical peptide Ala\textsubscript{15}.
-Since this is a significantly larger system size than the dipeptide configurations that the model was trained on, this represents a nontrivial test of the extrapolation capability of the potential, including its ability to capture complex hydrogen bonding patterns required to stabilize the secondary structure.
-Such simulations are believed to be particularly difficult with purely local models such as MACE-OFF23.
+Having confirmed that MACE-OFF24(M) is capable of recovering a good approximation to the free energy surface of a small peptide, we next investigated the folding of the longer helical peptide Ala\textsubscript{15}.
+Because this is a significantly larger system size than the dipeptide configurations on which the model was trained, this represents a nontrivial test of the extrapolation capability of the potential, including its ability to capture complex hydrogen bonding interactions required to stabilize the secondary structure.
+Such simulations are believed to be particularly difficult with purely local models such as those in the MACE-OFF family.

-As an initial test, the fully extended Ala\textsubscript{15} structure was prepared and simulated in vacuo with \texttt{MACE-OFF23(S)}.
-The top right panel of Figure~\ref{fig:ala15} shows the assignment of the secondary structure during the simulation.
-The peptide rapidly folded into a stable helical structure, which was confirmed using hydrogen bonding counts.
+As an initial test, the fully extended Ala\textsubscript{15} structure was simulated \textit{in vacuo}.
+Figure~\ref{fig:ala15} shows the assignment of the secondary structure during the simulation.
+The peptide folded within 200~ps, adopting initially a ``wavy'' intermediate structure, before first folding into a 3\textsubscript{10} helix.
+The secondary structure oscillates between the \textalpha-helix and the 3\textsubscript{10} helix for the remainder of the simulation, with the \textalpha-helix being the predominant motif.
+These results are in agreement with other works~\cite{kabylda2023efficient, unke-gems-sciadv}, in which polyalanine peptides are observed to fold through a ``wavy intermediate'' and oscillate between 3\textsubscript{10} and \textalpha-helices.
+Although, MACE-OFF24(M) predicts the 3\textsubscript{10} helix in lower ratio than SO3LR and GEMS.
+The oscillatory behavior has also been observed experimentally in alanine-rich polypeptides~\cite{bolin310SplitPersonality1999}.

-We also measured the secondary structure of the peptide during trajectories collected at three higher temperatures.
-This analysis confirmed that the helical secondary structure is stable up to around 700~K, while at 800~K the hydrogen bond count significantly decreases, consistent with the experimental unfolding temperature of 725~K as shown in the two bottom panels of Figure~\ref{fig:ala15}.
+We also measured the secondary structure of the peptide as the temperature was increased.
+Starting from the folded structure at 300~K, the temperature was increased in steps from 300~K to 900~K over the course of 3~ns (Figure~\ref{fig:ala15-temp}).
+The folded structure remains stable up to around 500~K, after which point the helix unfolds and the structure is primarily a random coil.